gavinlyonsrepo/ST7735_TFT_RPI/README.md

 This library supports both Hardware SPI and software SPI.
-The parameters set for TFTSetupGPIO define which is used, by default its Hardware. to switch between the two: set SCLK, SDIN and CS to -1 for Hardware SPI set them to GPIO numbers for SW SPI.
+The parameters set for TFTSetupGPIO define which is used, by default its Hardware. to switch between the two: set SCLK, SDIN and CS to -1 for HW SPI set them to valid GPIO numbers for SW SPI.

 **USER OPTION 2 Screen size  + Offsets**

-In the main.cpp file, in USER OPTION 2 .
 User can adjust screen pixel height, screen pixel width and x & y screen offsets.
 These offsets can be used in the event of screen damage or manufacturing errors around edge such as cropped data or defective pixels.